drinkbeer/CodingQuestion/Data-Structure/Sort/SORT.md

 ### Selection Sort
 + Idea
-    - Each loop, select the smallest ele in right subarray, and swap with curr.
+    - Each loop, select the smallest element in right subarray, and swap with curr.
+    - So the left subarray are always in the correct order.
+Each element in the left subarray is the final position.

 + Implementation